zhenpanda/rare_candy_randomizer/README.md

 Seed each bag with the pre-set distrubution for "rarity" guarantees.
 Generator a random number as the set [ bagCount ] and memo that number.
-Re-organize the the array from smallest memo number to largest.
+Re-organize the the array from smallest random seed number to largest random seed.

 Each bag will have 4 possible candies pieces.